cayek/TESS3/README.md

 Program documentation
 ---------------------

-The program documentation is available `here<>`_
+The program documentation is available [here]().

 Installation
 ------------

-The first step is to generate compilation build environment to compile source code using `cmake<http://www.cmake.org/download/>`_.
+The first step is to generate compilation build environment to compile source code using [cmake](<http://www.cmake.org/download/>).

 * On Linux or Mac OS, in TESS3 directory use these bash commands to generate makefile: